 The result is that you go from enormous multi-million dollar integration and CRM projects, to small, fast, departmental implementations of simple credential issuing and verifying APIs.
 Organizations can use the same open-source technology to handle 2-factor authentication, new customer onboarding, returning customer authentication, new product sales, consent management, and secure customer communications.
 This is a strategic solution, not a tactical one.

 This is the capability that Evernym is building.
 Evernym uses the Sovrin Network and Protocol to create a new type of verifiable digital relationship that has never been possible before.
 Evernym’s software enables enterprises to plug into Sovrin, opening up a new world of secure, trusted relationships that turn the old world upside down.
-To find out how you can get started designing a single view of the customer, go to https://evernym.com/accelerator.
+To get started designing a single view of the customer, register a free Developer Account with Evernym today.